 Once a student receives a grade of "D" or better, option 1 or 2 may apply.
 Only the highest grade of a repeated course will be included in the overall Financial Aid GPA, and the credits attempted and earned will only be counted once, even if the course is successfully passed multiple times.

-If a student fails to meet the SAP policy described above, the student will become academically ineligible for financial aid for the next enrolled semester.
+During the first term that a student does not meet the requirements of the SAP policy, they will be placed on warning status for the next semester of their enrollment.
+At the end of the warning semester, the student must be in compliance with the SAP policy, or they will become academically ineligible for financial aid for their next semester of enrollment.
 This will result in the ineligibility for all federal, state and institutional financial aid.
-Once placed on financial aid suspension, a student may regain financial aid eligibility by meeting the required GPA and PACE standards based upon the number of credits they have attempted.
+Once placed on financial aid suspension, a student may regain financial aid eligibility by meeting the required GPA and PACE standards required for the number of credits they have attempted.
 Students who have exceeded the 150% requirement may only regain eligibility upon approval of an appeal (see below) or by declaring a new program of study.
 Students who declare a new major will have their 150% calculation based upon only those attempted credits that apply to the new program.
 The recalculation will be completed upon request by the student and/or Academic Advisor.